Managing CO2 under global and country-specific net-zero emissions targets in Europe: Introduction

 {

 }

+In the existing literature, there is a gap in modelling climate-neutral systems that include (i) a detailed representation of all the energy sectors, their inter-linkages, and relevant technologies for CO$_2$ capture, transportation, usage, and sequestration, (ii) high spatial and temporal resolution including network representation that allows quantification of the carbon exchange amongst countries, and (iii) country-specific CO$_2$ targets.
+Closing this research gap is important because detailed modelling is necessary for an accurate representation of the operation of future interconnected systems and because in order to design climate policies that can be perceived as fair by society, a comprehensive understanding of the impacts of local CO$_2$ constraints is needed.

 In this work, for the first time, we use a sector-coupled model of Europe including electricity, heating, land transport, aviation, shipping, industry, as well as industrial feedstock, and detailed carbon management to investigate country-wise CO$_2$ targets.
-We compare a climate-neutral European energy system with net-zero CO$_2$ emissions imposed globally for the whole of Europe versus locally for each country, and investigate the impact of these requirements on the technologies used to capture and convert CO$_2$, their optimal location and operation patterns, and on the underground sequestration of CO$_2$ in deep saline aquifers and depleted hydrocarbon reservoirs.
-Moreover, we evaluate the distribution of CO$_2$ emissions, the flows of energy and CO$_2$, and the required CO$_2$ prices to force more uniform scenarios.
+We compare a climate-neutral European energy system with net-zero CO$_2$ emissions imposed globally for the whole of Europe versus locally for each country, and investigate the impact of these requirements on the technologies used to capture and convert CO$_2$, their optimal location and operation patterns, and on the underground sequestration of CO$_2$.
+Moreover, we evaluate the distribution of CO$_2$ emissions amongst countries, the flows of energy and carbon, which quantify the degree of collaboration and exchange, and the required CO$_2$ prices to force more uniform scenarios, which quantify the need for specific policies in the different modelled countries.